Recreational boating and sailing are so popular in the U.S. and Canada because there are few things better in life than spending time on the water.

 However, an exception to this is if you’re inside the cabin or below deck.
 Then the cabin walls or the hull can hinder cell signals and affect reception.
 Also, if your boat is docked or in a harbor and surrounded by other boats with metal masts, that’s another situation where obstacles (the masts) can block signals and negatively impact your cell reception.

 Atmospheric conditions can also obstruct cell signal out on the water.
 Culprits are rain, of course, but also fog and clouds.
+Learn other factors you should take into account when assessing or boosting cell signals.

 Cell signal boosters work by using an antenna typically mounted high on the mast to collect weak cell signals.
 Those collected signals are amplified, and then the amplified signals are redistributed inside the cabin or around the deck so your phone and any other cellular enabled devices receive them.